Ky-Want/fs-journal/quizzes/week04.md

 **8.** In the `MVC` design pattern, who is responsible for making calls to `APIs`?
 <!-- enter you answer in the space below -->
 ```
+The Controller.
 ```
 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+To keep our code safe from malicious users.
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
+HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
+An HTTP 500 internal server error means your web server is experiencing problems, but it can't pinpoint the specific error or its root causes.
+When this happens, your website will serve up a general internal server error web page to your site's visitors.
 ```